Lakeway's Premier Cosmetic

 If you’re looking to save time and achieve fantastic results, our treatment is a great choice.

-Before your treatment, there's little prep needed.
-Our main advice is to avoid brushing your teeth for a few hours beforehand.
-Brushing too hard can cause tiny abrasions on your gums.
-These can get irritated when the whitening agent is applied.
-Just skip brushing right before your appointment, and you'll be all set!
+Avoid brushing your teeth for a few hours immediately before your treatment.
+Brushing too hard can cause tiny abrasions on your gums, which may become irritated when the whitening agent is applied.

 We use a cheek retractor to gently open your mouth for better access to your teeth.
 If your lip fillers are recent, this might affect their settling.
 It's best to consult your doctor about how long you should wait after a filler treatment before teeth whitening.